GUM DISEASE

 1. Gingivitis

-Gingivitis is early stage of gum disease and potentially reversible through meticulous cleaning.
-It occurs when dental plaque builds up on teeth, especially where the gum joins the tooth.
-The signs of gingivitis are bleeding, redness and swelling of the gum.
+Gingivitis is the early stage of gum disease and occurs when dental plaque builds up on teeth.
+Signs of this are redness and swelling of the gums, as well as bleeding.
+At this stage, the inflammation is reversible with help from your dentist and good oral hygiene.

 2. Periodontitis

-Periodontitis is the advanced stage of gum disease and occurs when gingivitis is not treated.
-Over time the gum infection causes inflammation in the gum and bone that support the teeth causing it to slowly disappear.
-As the gum disease progresses, bone loss occurs.
-This results in spaces between the tooth and the gum.
-Teeth can become loose, fall out or require extraction.
+Periodontitis is the advanced stage of gum disease and occurs when gingivitis is not treated promptly.
+Over time the gum inflammation causes the bone and ligaments that support the teeth to resorb.
+This can result in tooth loss.